RKelln/5-directions/public/writing/ppf.md

 ## 1822 <!-- .element: class="year" -->
 ## Fourier transform
 ### Joseph Fourier
 [Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier) was a french mathematician and physicist who barely survived the revolution _and_ Napoleon.
 Among other subjects, Fourier studied mathematical waves, particularly sine waves, which trace the position along the circumference of a circle - basically an unfurled circle.

+Notes:
+[Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier) was a french mathematician and physicist who barely survived the revolution _and_ Napoleon.
+Among other subjects, Fourier studied mathematical waves, particularly sine waves, which trace the position along the circumference of a circle - basically an unfurled circle.